Kotlin/KEEP/proposals/KEEP-0449-companions-block-extension.md

 1. enumeration entries,
 2. initialization related to the implicit members `entries` and `values`,
-3. rest of static initialization, following program order.
+3. rest of companion initialization, following program order.

 That means that members in companion blocks may freely refer to enumeration entries without fear of initialization loops.

 > [!WARNING]
 > This KEEP does not mandate any particular behavior for out-of-order
-> references during  static initialization.
+> references during companion initialization.
 For example, the following piece of
 > code has undefined behavior.
 >
 > ```kotlin